sacalgo/Consumer-Dashboard/readme.md

 * Shared types across frontend/backend are managed via the `packages/shared-types` package
 * This is a monorepo using `npm workspaces`, no need to `npm install` separately inside packages.

----

-Let me know if you'd like to add tests, CI, or deploy instructions!